-The Prescott Municipal Airport is an integral part of the local, regional and national air transportation system providing essential aviation services.
+The Prescott Regional Airport is an integral part of the local, regional and national air transportation system providing essential aviation services.
 In an effort to help minimize the potential impact upon the airport from residential encroachment and to allow for the development of the surrounding areas, the Airport and the City of Prescott developed and adopted the Airport Specific Area Plan (ASAP) in 2001 and updated the ASAP in 2013.
 Additionally, the City of Prescott updated the Airport Master Plan in 2010 to provide guidance for the long-term development of the airport and its facilities to meet the current and future airport needs.

 For more information about the Airport, the noise abatement program or for any other questions about the airport, please contact the Airport Administration Office at 928-777-1114.
 For further area information you may wish to contact the City’s Community Development office at 928-777-1207 and/or visit the Arizona Department of Real Estate website.